CoFestival 2025

 a=tF²: Non-Art as the Product of Time and the Square of Force

-In this sense, non-art is both the precondition and the consequence of its own construction: a precondition because it presupposes the inevitability of representational failure, and a consequence because it continually reproduces its own negation as a mode of persistence.
-Identity unravels in what might be called the interval of coherence, not as the void between two points of meaning, but as an excessively precise difference that traverses every point and drains it of all stability.
-In this tension, in the rhythm of appearance and disappearance, the experience of non-art offers neither convergence nor divergence, but a perpetual lateral displacement, a tangential sliding.
-It moves not from something toward something else, but from displacement toward further displacement.
+In this context, non-art acts as both a precondition and a consequence of its own construction.
+It constitutes a precondition due to the inevitability of representational failure, and it remains a consequence because it constantly reproduces its own negation as a way of persisting.
+Identity collapses within what might be called the interval of coherence, where we face an excessively precise difference that traverses every point and deprives it of stability, completely displacing the idea of a void between two points of meaning.
+Within this tension and in the rhythm of appearance and disappearance, the experience of non-art abandons convergence or divergence in favor of constant lateral displacement or tangential sliding.
+Movement takes place from one displacement toward the next and completely renounces the linear journey from something toward something else.

 Continue reading “NON-ART”